skch/RESTA/doc/usage.md

 * `-out:{path}`: Specify the path to a folder where RESTA will save the test results (output files)
 * `-in:{path}`: Specify the path to a folder where RESTA will find the data files referenced in the tasks as “body”
 * `-sc:{path}`: Specify the path to a folder where RESTA will find the schema files.
 Every schema file name should have prefix `schema-`
+* `-env:{name}`: you can override the environment name specified in the runbook by providing the environment name in command line.